 At nine, when he was done, Munarshu called the port to ask about the status of his missing Ident?
 When he called the port, he was told that issue was in the hands of the authorities on Equus, and gave him a planet-side number to call.
 But that required Mikah's permission so he could call downwell to check on the case.
 When he asked Mikah for permission to call the number planetside, she realized he'd very quickly find out they already had his Ident and that they were somehow involved in his treatment by station security.
 At first, Mikah thought about prolonging things as she carelessly said, "No you can't." and considered her options.
 But she quickly realized the game would get harder to play and deliver less fun, so she said, "well, wait here."
 With that, as Munarshu realized he had no idea what was going on, Mikah got up and went to her stateroom.
 When she returned, Mikah had the package Munarshu saw the port security man give her when he was returned to her custody.
 He also remembered the security man showing it to the Consular Minister on Equus.
 Reaching into the package, she pulled out an Ident.

-At 6am, Rol's alarm had gone off and he began his morning.
-When he got into the lounge, Rol was surprised to not find Munarshu waiting for him.
-The lights were not activated and there appeared no activities aboard.
-Recalling Mikah had specifically asked him to lock the ship's portals the night before, Rol checked the air locks outside, however Munarshu was in the stateroom he'd used and was waiting until 6:45 to try to get anyone's attention.
-Once Rol confirmed everything was as expected, he returned to the lounge to cook breakfast for the crew.
+At 6am, Rol's alarm had gone off and he'd begun his morning.
+In the lounge, Rol was surprised to not find Munarshu waiting for him.
+The lights weren't activated and there appeared no activities aboard.
+Remembering Mikah had specifically asked him to lock the ship's portals the night before, Rol checked the air-locks outside.
+But Munarshu was in the stateroom he'd used, waiting until 6:45 to try to get anyone's attention.
+Confirming everything was as expected, he returned to the lounge to cook breakfast for the crew.
 While Rol did this, the alarm went off in Aali and Emkir's stateroom.
 Eventually, at 6:45, Munarshu sparked up his comms and asked "Is anybody up?" on one of the crew's general channels.
-As Rol cooked breakfast, he heard Munarshu's voice come out of the comms.
+Cooking breakfast, Rol heard Munarshu's voice come out of the comms.
 Sadly for them, so did Terin, Mikah, Zimzod, Fesic and Aiden.
-As he was woken by the sound, Terin simply grabbed his comms and cut the transmission before trying to return to sleep.
+Woken by the sound, Terin simply grabbed his comms and cut the transmission before trying to return to sleep.

 Mikah grabbed her comms and asked, "Rol, Are you awake?"
-When Rol said he was, Mikah told him he could let Munarshu back in the ship in an exasperated tone.
-As she said this, Zimzod snapped, "Would you let mister clean in?" as Munarshu heard all the replies to his request and realized his carelessness had woken most of the crew.
+Rol said he was and Mikah told him he could let Munarshu back in the ship, in an exasperated tone.
+As she said this, Zimzod also snapped, "Would you let mister clean in?"
+Hearing all the replies to his request, Munarshu realized his carelessness had woken most of the crew.
 Rol simply demanded, "What are you doing out there?"
 When Munarshu said, "Sleeping.
-I figured I'd get a change of scenery, since I'm stuck on board ship." the last said in a pouty voice which ignored the fact he was confined to ship due to his own actions.
-When Rol asked why he didn't use his ID code, Munarshu said he had.
-Nodding to himself, Rol set the meal to warm and went to open the air lock and let Munarshu in.
+I figured I'd get a change of scenery, since I'm stuck on board ship."
+The last said in a pouty voice ignoring the fact he been confined to ship due to his own actions.
+When Rol asked why he didn't use his ID code, Munarshu said he had tried.
+Nodding to himself, Rol set the meal to warm and went to open the air-lock and let Munarshu in.
 In their stateroom, Mikah and Zimzod decided they were awake and might as well get up.
 As Rol asked Munarshu how long he'd been outside and the engineer said "Since about 5:30", Zimzod and Mikah began their morning routine.
-Rol mentioned to Munarshu that he'd woken everyone up and the engineer said he "could have" woken them up at 5:30, ignoring the fact that recognizing basic common sense did not win you prizes.
+Rol told Munarshu that he'd woken everyone up and the engineer said he "could have" woken them up at 5:30, ignoring the fact that recognizing basic common sense did not win you prizes.

 Aali and Emkir had been going through their morning routine when the drama began.
 Catching on quickly, Emkir turned the sound on the comms up and laughed and snickered at the episode.
 By 7:15, they were in the lounge to find the food ready and Rol and Munarshu eating.
 As Emkir and Aali greeted them, Aiden had also been woken by the show and gotten up.
 He eventually got to the lounge at the same time Fesic did, after Emkir, Aali, Mikah and Zimzod.
 Terin had tried to get the last fifteen minutes of sleep back, but just lay there until he got up.
 He would get to the lounge after Aiden.
 By 7:45, the whole crew were eating or had eaten as they displayed various attitudes toward Munarshu.
 As he arrived and Munarshu was just leaving the lounge for engineering, Fesic asked Munarshu to start working harder on the classes he'd been taking to increase his general intelligence, getting a laugh from almost all present.
 When Munarshu answered, "It's something I work on every day", Fesic gave a sharp nod and said, "Work a little harder." in a tone that suggested every little bit might help.